 As manager of the PSC hydroacoustics program, Cory oversees the daily operation of the Mission hydroacoustics site to monitor the migration of salmon up the lower Fraser River.
 This work includes supervising field staff and site logistics, deploying specialized sonar equipment, processing and quality control of hydroacoustic data, and then applying this data to estimate the daily salmon passage at Mission.
 Before joining the PSC in 2014, Cory completed his Master’s in Resource and Environmental Management at Simon Fraser University, where he researched the design of bottom trawl closures to protect sensitive seafloor habitat, an issue that he became passionate about while working as an at-sea observer on commercial trawling vessels.
 Despite growing up in Ottawa, Cory feels most at home on the ocean and in the mountains, and in his spare time you can usually find him camping and exploring BC’s backcountry.

 Erica has a Master’s degree in Biology from the University of Victoria where she studied feeding patterns of juvenile salmon.
 She joined the Secretariat in 2012 as the sampling coordinator for the Fraser River Panel, organizing catch sampling programs and associated data.
-In 2015, she moved into her current position as a Stock Identification Biologist.
-In this role, she determines the stock of origin of sockeye and pink salmon as they return to Panel waters and are intercepted by test or commercial fisheries.
+In 2015, she moved into the position of Stock Identification Biologist, helping to determine the stock of origin of returning sockeye and pink salmon.
+In 2017 she moved into her current position of Director of Stock Monitoring, overseeing the Test Fishing and Hydroacoustics programs.
 Erica also spends much of her time helping the biological team with a variety of data analyses, and she continues to contribute to projects that improve data management at the PSC.
 Outside of work, she can be found climbing, hiking, skiing, or exploring Vancouver and British Columbia.

 Director of Coordination and Stock Identificationmartens@psc.org Ext 645